MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## Differences from the proposed ANAME record

-Unlike {{?I-D.draft-ietf-dnsop-aname-03}}, this approach is extensible to cover Alt-Svc and ECHO use-cases.
+Unlike {{?I-D.draft-ietf-dnsop-aname-03}}, this approach is extensible to cover Alt-Svc and ECH use-cases.
 This approach also does not require any changes or special handling on either authoritative or master servers, beyond optionally returning in-bailiwick additional records.